WAN Design Requirements

 2. Traffic gets directed toward the active LLB in DC1.

-3. The LLB performs a Source-NAT translation.
-Source-NAT changes the source IP address to the internal IP address of the LLB.
-This enables return traffic to be routed back through the correct Load balancer.
-This step is necessary to retain existing established sessions.
+3. The LLB performs a source-NAT translation.
+Source-NAT changes the source IP address to the LLB’s internal IP address.
+This enables return traffic to be routed through the correct Load balancer, which is necessary to retain existing established sessions.

 4. The Virtual Machine ( VM ) receives the packet and replies with the destination address of the Local Load Balancer ( due to Source-NAT ).